naveenrenji/StockScope/README.md

 **Independent Technologies**

-1. Digital Ocean: We have deployed our application to the Digital Ocean environment.
-We have used this because it's free.
-We hadn't listed Digital Ocean in the initial project proposal, but it's very similar to the ones we have listed.
+1. Netlify: We have deployed our application to Netlify cloud server.
+We have also used Digital Ocean environment as a backup server.
 2. Docker: We have created a container using Docker.
 This container can be run in the local machine or used to deploy to any environment.
     Note: We have used two of the four listed independent technologies.

 **Few things to note before grading the project**

 1. All the HTML validation errors we are encountering in our application are either from Bootstrap, CSS, or React.
-2. The finance API we are listening to through the web socket closes at 8 pm every day.
-So, if you want to get live updates for the stocks in the portfolio, use the application when the stock market is open, that is from 9 am to 4 pm.
-You'll be able to use the application outside this timeframe as well, but you'll not be getting live data.
+2. **The finance API we are listening to through the web socket closes at 4 pm every day.
+So, if you want to get live updates for the stocks in the portfolio, use the application when the stock market is open, that is from 9 am to 4 pm.**
-3. DO NOT USE STEVENS-GUEST WIFI OR ANY OTHER NETWORK THAT HAS RESTRICTED ACCESS TO THE INTERNET.
-Some restricted networks may timeout the Mongo connection.
+3. **DO NOT USE STEVENS-GUEST WIFI OR ANY OTHER NETWORK THAT HAS RESTRICTED ACCESS TO THE INTERNET.** Some restricted networks may timeout the Mongo connection.
 If you face this issue, try with a different network.
 4. Do not create a user account directly from the Firebase console and use that user credentials to use the application.
 On signup, we have a dependency with one more API to create a user object on the MongoDB collection.
 Only create users from the application.
-5. As we have rate limits on the external APIs we are using, please use the application at a reasonably slow pace so that those rate limits are not reached.
+5. **As we have rate limits on the external APIs we are using, please use the application at a reasonably slow pace so that those rate limits are not reached.**

 **Instructions to run the project on your local machine**